wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/note/notes/README.md

 ### KEYS
 Left/right previous & next note

-A to add a note.
-It will be added at the end of current notes
+A to add to a note.

+N for new note - It will be added at the end of current notes

+I for insert note - like new note but at current location

 D to delete current note.
 It will domino the files back to remove the "hole"